 The questions and answers below provide an overview of the process and define the different statuses used to communicate the current progress on a given suggestion.

 Anyone who works for an institution that has a current subscription to an OCLC product may submit enhancement ideas for their institution’s product subscriptions.
 Staff at these institutions must have a Community Center account to sign in, submit an idea, and track its progress.

 - How do I sign in to submit?

 Use your existing WorldShare or WorldCat Discovery credentials to sign in to the OCLC Community Center.
-Visit your product’s community, and click the Enhancements tab.
-Then fill out the required and any optional fields to provide the product team with details about your idea.
+Visit your product’s community, and navigate to the idea board.
+Click the Suggest an idea button to share your idea with the community and with OCLC.
 For more information about obtaining credentials and signing in, see Sign in to the OCLC Community Center.

 - How do I find out more about suggestions submitted by my peers?

 Sign in to the Community Center, and visit the Ideas page for your product.
 You can filter results by status (Installed, Planned, Future Consideration, Not Planned).
 You can use a keyword search to find ideas and then limit those results by status and product.